 From the top of the east pyramid, you can see Temple IV jutting above the jungle canopy.

 The front of the base has nine plain stelae and altars.

 A more impressive combination is Stela 22 and Altar 10 enclosed in a small building on the north side.

 A short walk to the west leads you to Complex R.

 This twin pyramid complex gives you a glimpse of what the twin temples looked like before being excavated.

-Scattered around the Tikal ruins are twin-pyramid complexes O nearby, P in the North Zone, and N by Temple IV.
+Scattered around are twin-pyramid complexes O nearby, P in the North Zone, and N by Temple IV.